rawles/edit.tf/README.md

 no communication happens with any backend or 'cloud server'.
 Instead, the state of the frame is 'saved' into the URL.
 Therefore, to save your work, you can bookmark the URL in your browser.
 To share it, you can email the URL to others.

-In the URL, the nybble before the colon describes the character set the page is encoded in.
+In the URL, the nybble before the colon describes the character set the page is encoded in (least significant three bytes) and whether the page is intended to be rendered with black foreground colours enabled (the most significant bit enabled if it is).
 The 1,920 (!) hexadecimal digits after the colon are such that the byte for row r and column c (both zero-indexed) is described by the two hex digits starting at position (80r+2c).

 The source code is commented throughout and licenced under the GNU General Public Licence v3.0, with additional requirements concerning